raphapr/rdo-packstack-installation/README.md

 </pre>
 Set the machine name:

-Edit the line which starts with '''HOSTNAME=''' on file '''/etc/sysconfig/network''' as follows:
+Edit the line which starts with ''HOSTNAME='' on file ''/etc/sysconfig/network'' as follows:
 <pre>
 HOSTNAME=controller
 </pre>

-Edit the file '''/etc/hosts''' as follows:
+Edit the file ''/etc/hosts'' as follows:
 <pre>
 127.0.0.1       localhost
 192.168.0.11    controller